Opens in a new browser window...

 Struggling to find the time to see a GP?
 Did you know we operate “Extended Hours” Surgeries before 0800 and after 1800?
 Read more.

 Undergraduate students from St Andrews University are requested to register with a St Andrews Medical Practice based on their surname.
 We register students with surnames from N to Z. Read more about our services for students.
 If you are planning a trip abroad during the term why not visit our travel pages for more advice?
 Have you changed address?
 Let us know about your change of details using our online form.

-If you are on regular medication you can use our Online Repeat Prescritpion ordering service.
-Alternatively you may order your Repeat Prescriptions using the computer slip that you received from the pharmacist with your last prescription.
-We regret that Repeat Prescription requests cannot be taken over the phone.
+If you are on regular medication you can use our new online service to order your medicines.
+To allow you to do this you must first create an account if you do not already have one to book appointments online.
+Alternatively you may continue to order your Repeat Prescriptions using the slip that you received with your last prescription.
+We regret that for reasons of safety Repeat Prescription requests cannot be taken over the phone.
 Read more about your Repeat Prescription options.

 Are you a carer?